Warbo/chriswarbo-net/projects/units/improving_our_units.md

 This post discusses some problems with metric, the SI system, and our systems of counting more generally; proposes some alternatives; and picks a few of those that would be reasonably practical to employ.

+Both are now part of a larger [collection of suggestions to improve and simplify measurement, notation, numeracy, etc.](./index.html)

 ## Problems with Metric ##